Greece for Foodies – Trip to Athens, Peloponnese & Crete

 On day 12, it is time to depart from Crete!
 Catch your flight to Athens and let this unique trip come to an end with you having gained experiences and memories that will last a lifetime!

-Specification: Greece for Foodies – Trip to Athens, Peloponnese & Crete
+2 reviews for Greece for Foodies – Trip to Athens, Peloponnese & Crete

 Terms & Conditions